 How Minutes Per Pound

-Therefore, you should cook medium-rare roast beef for about 30-35 minutes per pound, while medium roast beef should be cooked for about 40-45 minutes per pound.
+You should cook medium-rare roast beef for about 30-35 minutes per pound, and medium roast beef should be cooked for about 40-45 minutes per pound.

 However, it is important to note that cooking time may vary depending on the size of the roast beef and the type of oven you are using.